-The words contain two propositions :

-The First touching man's perfection by his creation :--- "God hath made man upright."

-The Second touching his defection by sin :---" But they have sought out many inventions."

-Together with a solemn preface introducing both, and recommending them as well-weighed truths: "Lo, this only have I found."
-As if he had said, "I do not now speak at random, and by guess.
-No; but I solemnly pronounce it, as that which I have found out by serious study and diligent exploration, 'that God made man upright,'" &c.
+The words contain two propositions-The first touching man's perfection by his creation, "God made man upright"-The second touching his defection by sin, "But they have sought out many inventions"-Together with a solemn preface introducing both, and recommending them as well-weighed truths, "Lo this only have I found,"&c.
+As though he had said, "I do not now speak at random, and by guess; no, but I solemnly pronounce it, as that which I have found out by serious study and diligent exploration, that God made man upright, &c."
 The terms are not obscure, and are fitly rendered.
-I find no con-

-The terms are not obscure, and are fitly rendered.
-I find no considerable variety of readings, and cannot needlessly spend time about words.
-Only, in short, to the adjunct only, supposing the subject pre-existent, but to both subject and adjunct together; and so it is man's concreate and original righteousness that is here meant.

-By "man" you must understand man collectively, so as to comprehend the whole species.

-Making him upright you must understand so as to refer making not

-By "inventions" understand (as the antithesis doth direct) such as we alien from this rectitude.
-Nor is it altogether improbable that in this expression some reference may be had to that curious desire of knowing much that tempted Adam and Eve into the first transgression.

-"Many inventions" seems to be spoken in opposition to that simplicity and singleness of heart which this original rectitude did include: truth is but one; falsehood, manifold.
-God made man "upright," that is, simple, plain-hearted, free from all tortuous windings and involutions.
-So vp; the word rendered "upright" in the text doth signify; and Jeshurun [is] derived therefrom, which God thought a fit name for his people Israel, the seed of plain-hearted Jacob, to be known by: answerable whereto, Nathanael is said to be a true Israelite "in whom was no guile."
-(John i.
+I find no con siderable variety of readings, and cannot needlessly spend time about words.
+Only in short,-By man you must understand man collectively, so as to comprehend the whole species .-Making him upright, you must understand so as to refer making not to the adjunct only, supposing the subject pre-existent, but to both subject and adjunct together; and so it is man's concreate and original righteousness that is here meant.-By inventions understand (as the antithesis doth direct) such as are alien from this rectitude.
+Nor is it altogether improbable that in this expression, some reference may be had to that curious desire of knowing much that tempted Adam and Eve into the first transgression.-Many inventions, seems to be spoken in opposition to that simplicity and singleness of heart which this original rectitude did include; truth is but one; falsehood, manifold.
+God made man upright, that is; simple, plain-hearted, free from all tortuous windings, and involutions (so the word rendered upright in the text doth signify; and Jeshurun derived therefrom, which God thought a fit name for his people Israel, the seed of plain-hearted Jacob to be known by; answerably whereto Nathanael is said to be a true Israelite in whom was no guile, John 1.
 47.)
-Such man was at first: now, in the room of this simplicity, you find a multiplicity.
-He was of one constant, uniform frame and tenor of spirit, held one straight, direct, and even course: now he is become full of inventions, grown vafrous, multiform as to the frame of his spirit, uncertain, intricate, perplexed in all his ways.

-"Sought out :" this notes the voluntariness and perfect spontaneity of his defection; it was his own doing.
-God made him upright; he hath sought out means to deform and undo himself.

-The words, thus opened, afford us two great gospel-truths :
+Such, man was at first; now in the room of this simplicity, you find a multiplicity; he was of one constant, uniform frame and tenour of spirit, held one straight, direct and even course; now he is become full of inventions, grown vafrous, multiform as to the frame of his spirit, uncertain, intricate, perplexed in all his ways.
+Sought out, this notes the voluntariness, and perfect spontareity of his defection; it was his own doing.
+God-made him upright; he hath sought out means to deform and undo himself.-The words thus opened afford us two great gospel truths.-That God endued the nature of man in his creation, with a perfect and universal rectitude.-That man's defection from his primitive state was purely voluntary, and from the unconstrained choice of his own mutable and self-determining will, in some few practical and applicatory inferences.

+Though the latter part of the text, would afford a sufficient ground to treat of the state of man now fallen; yet that being by agreement left to another hand, I observe no more from it then what concerns the manner of his fall, and that only as it depended on a mutable will.
+In handling these truths, I shall -open them in certain explicatory theses, and-improve them explicatory theses.

+1. These two great gospel truths are to be opened in certain

-I. That God endued the nature of man, in his creation, with a perfect and universal rectitude.
+First.
+About the former,-That God endued the nature of man in his creation with a perfect and universal rectitude: take these propositions for explication.